-Lyme disease prevention is in order every summer, but it’s especially important this year.
+Lyme disease prevention will be especially important this summer.

 What is Lyme disease?

-In 2015, the latest year for which data are available, more than 28,000 confirmed cases of Lyme disease were reported to the federal government.
-About 95 percent of those cases occurred in 14 states, largely in the Northeast or Midwest.
+In 2016, the latest year for which data are available, about 26,200 confirmed cases and more than 10,200 probable cases of Lyme disease were reported, according to the CDC.
+Cases occurred in nearly every state, although they were concentrated in the Northeast and Midwest.

 How to prevent Lyme disease

 - Using the right bug repellent.
 A repellent with the chemical DEET in a concentration of at least 20 percent is a common recommendation.
-Just don’t exceed 30 percent, Consumer Reports cautions, as higher concentrations might bring a risk of side effects such as rashes.
+Just don’t exceed 30 percent DEET, Consumer Reports cautions, because higher concentrations are associated with health problems.
 For a natural alternative, look for a repellent with oil of lemon eucalyptus in a concentration of 30 percent.
-CR found these products kept ticks away for at least seven hours.

-- Checking for ticks: Doing daily tick checks — combing for any unwanted hitchhikers — is Moyer’s No. 1 prevention tip: “The best way to avoid a tick-borne disease is to check every inch of every family member’s body every day from April through November.”
+- Checking for ticks: Check your body daily, combing for these unwanted hitchhikers.
 Showering after being outdoors helps too, the Mayo Clinic adds.
 It can take up to 48 hours or more for bacteria from a tick to enter your bloodstream, so your risk of Lyme disease is low if you remove ticks within that time frame.

 - Minding your pets and yard: Your dog, cat or backyard can help usher infected ticks your way, but you can reduce that risk.
-To learn more, check out a reputable source like the University of Rhode Island’s TickEncounter Resource Center, which Moyer describes as “the most useful tick website around.”
+To learn more, check out a reputable source like the University of Rhode Island’s TickEncounter Resource Center.

 What steps do you take to ward off Lyme disease?
 Share them below or on our Facebook page.